neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/09-smart-contract-apis.md

    * The network to read the smart contract data for.
 By default this is the network of the currently selected user account.
    */
   readonly network?: NetworkType;
-  /**
-   * The `Monitor` to use for tracking all asynchronous calls made in the process of pulling data.
-   */
-  readonly monitor?: Monitor;
 }

 /**